gowildchild/Existenz/README.md

 - Ultra-low-power (<0.1W) alert networks running on a localized consensus topology for continuous humanitarian and systemic protection.
 - Applying Pythagorean symmetry and deterministic Modulo-2 logic to assert structural permanence, utterly immune to institutional biases.
 - Cryptographically sandboxing data-dense structures to filter out societal "acoustic noise" and protect sovereign space.
-- Categorizing and weighting cascading supply-chain, legislative, and personal vulnerabilities through hardcoded circuit-breakers.
+- Categorizing and weighting cascading supply-chain, legislative and personal vulnerabilities through hardcoded circuit-breakers.
 - Restoring objective, mathematical honesty to human validation, completely decoupling integrity from functional constraints.

 ## 1 | The Written Word and the Burden of Inheritance